Multiple units of India: Vande Bharat Express

-The Vande Bharat Express, previously known as Train 18, is a semi-high-speed, electric multiple unit train operated by the IR on few routes.
-It is a seater train which servers medium to long distance routes.
+The Vande Bharat Express, previously known as Train 18, is a semi-high-speed, electric multiple unit train, operated by the IR on few routes.
+It is a seater train which serves medium to long distance routes.

 The Vande Bharat Express's exterior appearance consists of aerodynamic design, narrowing at each end of the train which is designed to combat air resistance.
 It has a driver cabin at each end, allowing for faster turnaround at terminating stations.
 The train has 16 passenger cars, with a seating capacity of 1,128 passengers.
 The chassis of a coach is 23 meters long, and the frame of the train is made entirely of stainless steel.

 Alternate coaches are motorised to ensure even distribution of power and to help in quicker acceleration and deceleration.
 The gangways are interconnected and fully sealed to allow better mobility between coaches and to reduce noise respectively.
 The train features GPIS-based passenger information system, bio-vacuum toilets, and rotational seats which can be aligned in the direction of travel (only in executive class).